tombusby/tombusby.github.io/_posts/2018-05-11-understanding-cryptography-ex5.6.md

 ![OFB Scheme]({{ site.url }}/assets/images/understanding-crypto/ex5-6-OFB-mode-scheme.png){: .image-center}

-*Note the places where 128 bits are truncated to 8 bits.
-This is done by taking the first 8 bits*
+*Note*: In places where 128 bits are truncated to 8 bits, this is done by taking the first 8 bits.

 {% include _understanding-crypto/previous-and-next-exercise.html %}